Hernán Cortés: Last years, death, and remains

-In 1629, Cortes's last male descendant Don Pedro Cortés, fourth Marquez del Valle, died.
-The viceroy decided to move the bones of Cortés along with those of his descendant to the Franciscan church in México.
+In 1629, Cortés's last male descendant, Don Pedro Cortés, fourth Marquez del Valle, died.
+The viceroy decided to move the bones of Cortés, along with those of his descendant, to the Franciscan church in México.
 This was delayed for nine years, while his body stayed in the main room of the palace of the viceroy.
-Eventually it was moved to the Sagrario of Franciscan church, where it stayed for 87 years.
+Eventually, it was moved to the Sagrario of the Franciscan church, where it stayed for 87 years.
 In 1716, it was moved to another place in the same church.
 In 1794, his bones were moved to the "Hospital de Jesus" (founded by Cortés), where a statue by Tolsá and a mausoleum were made.
 There was a public ceremony and all the churches in the city rang their bells.

 In 1823, after the independence of México, it seemed imminent that his body would be desecrated, so the mausoleum was removed, the statue and the coat of arms were sent to Palermo, Sicily, to be protected by the Duke of Terranova.
 The bones were hidden, and everyone thought that they had been sent out of México.
 In 1836, his bones were moved to another place in the same building.

-It was not until November 24, 1946, that they were rediscovered, thanks to the discovery of a secret document by Lucas Alamán.
+It was not until 24 November 1946, that they were rediscovered, thanks to the discovery of a secret document by Lucas Alamán.
 His bones were put in the charge of the Instituto Nacional de Antropología e Historia (INAH).
 The remains were authenticated by INAH.
 They were then restored to the same place, this time with a bronze inscription and his coat of arms.
 When the bones were first rediscovered, the supporters of the Hispanic tradition in Mexico were excited, but one supporter of an indigenist vision of Mexico "proposed that the remains be publicly burned in front of the statue of Cuauhtemoc, and the ashes flung into the air".
 Following the discovery and authentication of Cortés's remains, there was a discovery of what were described as the bones of Cuauhtémoc, resulting in a "battle of the bones".

-On December 16, 1560, the lawsuits related to vassals of the Cortes estate were resolved by a royal order issued by Philip II.
+On 16 December 1560, the lawsuits related to vassals of the Cortes estate were resolved by a royal order issued by Philip II.